 Selecting scientific cameras for optimal deconvolution reconstruction

 The benefits of using deconvolution on light-sensitive samples or with a low total photon flux can be negated if the scientific camera isn’t efficient at converting photons to signal.
 Using high quantum efficiency cameras, such as back-illuminated devices, is one way to make every photon count.
-In addition, a low readout noise and fast frame rates can allow for shorter exposure times and a shorter frame to frame delay.
+In addition, low readout noise and fast frame rates can allow for shorter exposure times and a shorter frame to frame delay.

 The next consideration is sampling.
 To sample at Nyquist, measurement units need to be half as large as the resolution limit of the microscope, giving two measurements per optical resolution unit in XY and Z.